KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/2_radius_of_gyration/README.md

 indicates a more compact AuNP–lipid complex, whereas a larger $R_g$ indicates a more spatially extended lipid coating.

+#Meaning for your study

+For your AuNP–DOPC system:
+A smaller $R_g$ means the selected AuNP–lipid complex is more compact.
-A smaller radius of gyration generally indicates a more compact lipid-coated nanoparticle structure.
-A larger radius of gyration indicates that the selected lipid coating extends farther from the centre of the nanoparticle.
+A larger $R_g$ means the selected lipid coating extends farther from the centre of the AuNP.

-In this analysis, the radius of gyration represents the overall size and spatial extension of the AuNP–lipid complex, rather than the radius of gyration of the lipids alone.
+Changes in $R_g$ over time indicate changes in the overall size or spatial extension of the lipid-coated nanoparticle.

 ## Files